1

 Key Responsibilities

-• Prepare and submit manuscripts for peer-reviewed publications
+• Prepare final drafts of research manuscripts for submission to peer-reviewed journals.

 Required Minimum Qualifications: